Dhosi Hill: History & fort

+youngest Pandava brother Sahdev.
+During medieval period, the native Rathore Rajputs ruled the area.
+In 1137 CE, foreign-origin Muslim invader Hazrat Turkman, also known as Shah Wilayat, was killed by native the Rathor Rajputs.
+Later, a fort built at Dhosi Hill by the King Nun Karan of Luni (now called Nasibpur, on northern outskirt of Narnaul), was completely destroyed in an attack.
+Subsequently, Yadavas King Rao Ganga Singh Nuniwal built another fort on that site, the remnants of which still survive on the Dhosi hill.

-There are thick walls, up to 25 ft high and 40 ft wide on even the steepest slopes and the top of the volcano.
+The fort has thick walls, up to 25 ft high and 40 ft wide on even the steepest slopes and the top of the volcano.
 The fort was constructed to safeguard the heritage and ashrams on the hill from frequent attacks by Muslim invaders during the medieval period.
 To replace the old temple, a fort modeled on the temple of Chyavana was built at the crater of the hill in the 1890s by the Bhargava community.

-All-weather stairs in stone and lime plaster are constructed on the Kultajpur and Thana sides.
+All-weather stairs in stone and lime plaster were constructed on the Kultajpur and Thana sides.

 Water sources

 A sarovar (reservoir) that stores rainwater for bathing of pilgrims has existed at the summit of the hill for centuries.
 The stored water is claimed to contain a few rejuvenating properties and treatment for skin ailments.
 The water in the reservoir becomes herbal and also cupric because of the quantity of copper in the hill and growth of rare herbs in large quantities.

 The reservoir becomes silted over time and is desilted at regular intervals.
 In 1944, the industrialists Birla brothers, led by G. D. Birla, who hailed from the nearby Pilani village, arranged for the reservoir to be desilted and constructed a proper concrete dam on the site to increase the storage capacity.
 This was done in the memory of their father, Raja Baldev Rai Birla.
 A plaque is put on the Dam to this effect which states that reservoir could be used for bathing by all shades of Hindu pilgrims, including Sanatani, Harijan, Arya Samaji, Buddhists, Jains and Sikhs.
 This plaque shows that there was no caste barrier to use of the facilities.

 In 2003, the reservoir was desilted by Indian National Trust for Art and Cultural Heritage, an NGO based in Delhi and Haryana.

 A well for the supply of water for drinking and other purposes exists on the top of hill which is recharged by seepage and percolation of water from adjoining reservoirs which are charged by the rainwater on the hill.
 The Government of Haryana now provides drinking water at the hill through mechanical uplifting from the base of the hill.